How is Zeffy free?

 Step 7: Apply for Federal Income Tax Exemption with the IRS

 File for IRS Form 1024 to secure the tax-exemption status.
 You can fill it out online or download the application and fill in the details.
-Since the IRS form is lengthy and can be rejected for a minor error, it is better to hire a legal expert to guide you through the paperwork.
+Since the IRS form is lengthy and can be rejected for a minor error, hiring a legal expert to guide you through the paperwork is better.

 Step 8: Find an Online Membership Management Software